 What Does a Boiler Service Involve?

-During a boiler service, an engineer will visit your home and perform a series of safety and efficiency checks on your central heating system, but what exactly does it involve?
+During a boiler service, an engineer will perform a few checks on your central heating system.
+But what exactly does it involve?
 We’ve put this guide together so that you know why your boiler needs servicing and what will happen during that service.

 Why a boiler service is important